What is Audiology?

 Countess of Chester Hospital NHS Foundation Trust

 Text Phone: 07970 603292 (text only)

-- Batteries for hearing aid patients can be collected in person (by the patient or family member/friend in possession of the patient's brown hearing aid book) from the main reception desks at the Countess of Chester Hospital, Ellesmere Port Hospital or Deeside Hospital.
+You will need to show your brown hearing aid book to obtain batteries.
+Batteries for hearing aid patients can be collected in person (by the patient or family member/friend in possession of the patient's brown hearing aid book) from the following locations:

-- Batteries can also be collected in person from Audiology reception at the Countess of Chester Hospital.
+- Audiology reception at the Countess of Chester Hospital.

 - Main reception at the Countess of Chester Hospital

 - Main reception at Ellesmere Port Hospital